-ESL-NI 5100 Topics In International Business Culture: Providing Excellent Customer Service
+ESL-NI 5100 Topics in International Business Culture: Providing Excellent Customer Service

-ESL-NI 6100 Topics In International Business Culture: Business Entertaining And Socializing
+ESL-NI 6100 Topics in International Business Culture: Business Entertaining and Socializing

 Socializing, entertaining, and networking are important activities in the professional world.
 Learn and practice the tactics and language that will help you feel confident at business dinners, networking events, and other professional social situations.
 Participants will learn about cultural expectations and gain practical tips for navigating common social situations.
 Role plays and other engaging activities will provide opportunities for practice and feedback.

-ESL-NI 6101 Step-By-Step: Giving Training Presentations And Describing A Process
+ESL-NI 6101 Step-by-Step: Giving Training Presentations and Describing a Process

 Whether training a new employee, explaining a process to a customer, or staffing a help desk, good training involves much more than simply reciting a memorized text.
 The effectiveness of training or instructional presentations is measured by the amount the audience learns.
 Learn how to create organized, step-by-step instructions; pace your speech appropriately and check your audience's understanding; troubleshoot questions; and follow-up with your staff and customers.
-Focusing on their learning will earn you satisfied customers and competent employees!
+Focusing on their learning will earn you satisfied customers and employees!

-ESL-NI 6102 8 Tips For Great Presentation Slides
+ESL-NI 6102 8 Tips for Great Presentation Slides

 Presentations come alive with visuals.
 Learn how to meet expectations of an international audience and avoid common missteps in presentation slides.
 Workshop attendees will learn how to balance text, images, and negative space; use formatting tools for consistency across slides; use correct, concise language; and review and edit their content and language use.
 There will be opportunities for practice and feedback during this hands-on workshop.

-ESL-NI 6103 Job Hunting in English: Résumés and Social Media
+ESL-NI 6103 Job Hunting in English: Resumes and Social Media